2012 Chardon High School shooting: Competency hearing

 The competency hearing was held on May 2, 2012.
 Testimony was given by psychiatrist Phillip Resnick, who testified that Lane was mentally ill.
 He said the defendant was suffering from psychosis that caused hallucinations and loss of contact with reality, but it "does not interfere with Lane's ability to understand the charges against him."
 Judge Grendell determined at this hearing that Lane was competent to stand trial.

 In June, the prosecutor determined to try Lane as an adult.
 He was indicted on the six charges that were filed earlier in March: three counts of aggravated murder, two counts of attempted murder, and one count of felonious assault.
 On June 8, he pleaded not guilty to those charges.
 His bail was set at US$1 million, and he was scheduled to be transferred from the juvenile detention center to county jail (for adults) on June 18.
-However, on June 20, a motion was filed with the Geauga County Court of Common Pleas stating that if someone were to pay a US$120 fee, Lane could remain in the Portage-Geauga County Juvenile Detention Center.
+However, on June 20, a motion was filed with the Geauga County Court of Common Pleas stating that if someone were to pay a daily US$120 fee, Lane could remain in the Portage-Geauga County Juvenile Detention Center.